vippsas/vipps-developers/faqs/common-errors-faq.md

 ## Why do I get `Invalid MSN: 654321.
 This MSN is not valid for the provided supermerchant id.`?

-This error can be caused by the partner making the API request:
+This can happen when the partner making the API request:

 * Uses API keys for the test environment in the production environment, or opposite.
 * Uses a MSN for the test environment in the production environment, or opposite.